nielsenlabmbi/Spike/README.md

 4) sortGUI (GUI):
    - sort data
-   - load data file after specifying which jobs to load for which probe, as well as the matching ID file
+   - load data file after specifying an id file or a spkSort file
+   - for the id file, can limit the number of jobs and the range of jobs
    - Views:
      - 'probe mode' plots 2 waveform parameters against each other for all (or a subset of) channels; the number of channels displayed can be limited using the button (maintains probe display format, but only shows events detected at the selected channels)
      - 'tetrode mode' limits the plot to waveforms detected on one channel, and plots parameters computed at the time of those events based on the simultaneous recordings from different nearby channels (whether or not they crossed the threshold on those channels)